zuozhenggh/learning-library/security-library/database/data-safe/introduction/introduction.md

 # Introduction

-This workshop is designed to help new users become familiar with all of the features of Oracle Data Safe.
-You learn how to register an Autonomous Database with Oracle Data Safe, audit database activity with Oracle Data Safe, generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.
+This workshop is designed to help new users become familiar with the features of Oracle Data Safe.
+You learn how to register an Autonomous Database with Oracle Data Safe, audit database activity, generate alerts, assess the security of your database configurations and users, and discover and mask sensitive data.

-You can run this workshop in Oracle's free tier, in your own tenancy using a paid Oracle Cloud account, or in an Oracle-provided environment, such as LiveLabs.
+You can do this workshop in Oracle's free tier, in your own tenancy using a paid Oracle Cloud account, or in an Oracle-provided environment, such as LiveLabs.

 Estimated Workshop Time: 2 hours